AGROFIMS/helpdocs/content/_index.md

 +++
-title = "AGROFIMS Help Page"
+title = "AgroFIMS Help Page"
 description = ""
 +++

 {{< lead >}}

-Welcome to the AgroFIMS help documentation which provide instructions to getting started with the interface and produce a fieldbook.
+Welcome to the AgroFIMS help documentation which provide instructions to getting started with the interface and to producing a fieldbook.

 {{< /lead >}}